andrew/ultimate-awesome/README.md

 - [awesome-security](https://github.com/mrbreaker/awesome-security) - A list of security-related links and tools that I find useful.
 - [Indie-Hacker-Right-Tools](https://github.com/Mr-JoE1/Indie-Hacker-Right-Tools) - As an indie hacker, solo developer, or niche micro SaaS creator, you know how crucial it is to have the right tools to boost your productivity, save costs, and ensure your project's success.
 - [awesome_dotnet_cloud_ecosystem](https://github.com/MrZoidberg/awesome_dotnet_cloud_ecosystem) - Microservices ecosystem & best practices (AWS, .NET Core).
-- [awesome-chrome-extension](https://github.com/munierujp/awesome-chrome-extension) - My favorite Chrome extensions.
+- [awesome-chrome-extensions](https://github.com/munierujp/awesome-chrome-extensions) - My favorite chrome extensions.
 - [not-awesome-bing-bans-and-deindexing](https://github.com/nafnlj/not-awesome-bing-bans-and-deindexing) - A list of articles and resources about Bing Search blacklisting or de-indexing legitimate small and non-commercial blogs and websites.
 - [awesome-awesome](https://github.com/namho102/awesome-awesome) - My curated list of awesome lists.
 - [awesome-search](https://github.com/naphteine/awesome-search) - Simple list of all kinds of search engines.